How to Catch a Porcupine with a Live Trap

 What to Look For

 Because porcupines are nocturnal animals, any damage will be done at night.
-There are certain signs that signal porcupine activity, such as gnawed tree trunks, damaged gardens, and porcupine tracks.
-The front feet will have four toes with claws and the hind feet will have five toes with claws.
-You will also want to check near the base of the tree for porcupine droppings, which will look like several small pellets.
+Certain signs signal porcupine activity, such as gnawed tree trunks, damaged gardens, and porcupine tracks.
+The front feet will have four toes with claws, and the hind feet will have five clawed toes.
+You will also want to check near the tree's base for porcupine droppings, which look like several small pellets.

 Treatment

-Now that you've identified your pest animal as a porcupine and taken note of areas where it is most active, you can use your live trap.
-Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a porcupine picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+Now that you've identified your pest animal as a porcupine and noted areas where it is most active, you can use your live trap.
+Wear gloves when handling the trap to prevent leaving your scent.
+If a porcupine picks up a human scent on the trap, it will avoid the trap, making it ineffective.

 Trash